nmoehring/VknConfig/README.md

     cd VknConfig
     ```

-2. Create a build directory:
+2. Configure the project with CMake:

     ```bash
-    mkdir VknConfig_build
-    cd VknConfig_build
-    ```

-3. Configure the project with CMake:

-    ```bash
     cmake .. -DCMAKE_TOOLCHAIN_FILE=path/to/vcpkg/scripts/buildsystems/vcpkg.cmake
     ```
     (Replace `path/to/vcpkg` with the actual path to your vcpkg installation.)

-4. Build the project:
+3. Build the project:

     ```bash
     cmake --build . --config Release